codepath/android_guides/Beginning-Android-Resources.md

 Here are two good posts discussing this further: <http://stackoverflow.com/a/582585/362298> and <http://stackoverflow.com/questions/1111980/how-to-handle-screen-orientation-change-when-progress-dialog-and-background-thre>

 To force yourself to catch problems sooner than later, consider the following tip from a previous [post here on Reddit](http://www.reddit.com/r/androiddev/comments/19143c/is_your_app_stateful_test_your_might/).
-You can enable a developer setting to not keep activities, so that they always get destroyed and recreated.
+You can enable a developer setting to not keep activities, so that they are always destroyed and recreated.

 And more specifically, here are two examples of dealing with this problem when using a FragmentPagerAdapter, a common use case: